-3.1.
-These CSOs are issued in compliance with Section 135 of the Local Government Act 1972.

-- 3.2 Every tender, quotation and contract shall comply with these CSOs as a minimum requirement, provided always that: - (1) Where there are additional requirements for example under some Grant regimes, then these should be adopted; and - (2) Contracts subject to EU legislation must comply with that legislation. - 3.3 The Council is committed to promoting Equality and Diversity, which it regards as being fundamental to its activities.
-Throughout its contractual and partnership working, the Council shall ensure that equality and diversity are appropriately integrated into the procurement activity and the proposed contract. - 3.4 The Equal Pay Act 1970, the Sex Discrimination Act 1975, the Race Relations Act 1976 (as amended), the Disability Discrimination Act 1995 (as amended), the Equality Act 2006, the Equality Act 2010, the Employment Equality (Sexual Orientation) Regulations 2003 (as amended), the Employment Equality (Religion or Belief) Regulations 2003 (as amended) and the Employment Equality (Age) Regulations 2006 (as amended) together with any other legislation relating to discrimination in employment contain various prohibitions on discrimination on the grounds of race, sex and disability in the provision of supplies, services and works. - 3.5 Guidance on Equality and Diversity can be obtained from the Chief Executive's Department.

-4. COMPLIANCE WITH STANDING ORDERS
+- 3.1.
+These CSOs are issued in compliance with Section 135 of the Local Government Act 1972. - 3.2 Every tender, quotation and contract shall comply with these CSOs as a minimum requirement, provided always that: - (1) Where there are additional requirements for example under some Grant regimes, then these should be adopted; and - (2) Contracts subject to EU Procurement Legislation must comply with that legislation. - 3.3 The Council is committed to promoting Equality and Diversity, which it regards as being fundamental to its activities.
+Throughout its contractual and partnership working, the Council shall ensure that equality and diversity are appropriately integrated into the procurement activity and the proposed contract and that it shall implement the principles of non-discrimination, equal treatment and transparency in accordance with the Law and EU Procurement Legislation. - 3.5 Guidance on Equality and Diversity can be obtained from the Chief Executive's Department. - 4.
+COMPLIANCE WITH STANDING ORDERS